tbmorgan70/SDXL_COMFYUI_CODE/sorter/README.md

 # SD_COMFYUI_HACKS
 This repo is a curated collection of tools for managing, sorting, and optimizing AI image generation workflows.
 Built to evolve as your projects grow.

-## 🎨 Unified Sorter - Now with Color Sorting!
+## 🎨 Unified Sorter - Complete Image Management Suite!

-The **Unified Sorter** is a comprehensive tool featuring three powerful modes:
+The **Unified Sorter** is a comprehensive tool featuring four powerful modes:

 ### 1. **Text File Sorter** 📝
 - Organizes text files using customizable placeholders